KapilKhanal/almost.Kapil/content/authors/admin/_index.md

 # Breaking the ice
 Hello, Glad you found this blog.
 I write about Data,Code and Mathematics.
 Let's have a conversation.
 Coffee or Ice Cream on Me !
 Let's nerd out with data and machine learning systems.<br>
 I am an undergrad at Winona State University.
 You can usually find me talking about data , visualization and programming.
 Other than that, I play soccer , ping-pong and binge watch TV shows.This blog almosts mirror me but *not* completely.
+I also try to write gist of classical stat/ML research papers here: https://kapil-khanal.gitbook.io/blogging-as-book/